An Adversarial Model for Scheduling with Testing: Optimal Testing for Minimizing the Makespan

 \end{proof}

-\paragraph{Deterministic.} We apply Lemma~\ref{lem:makespan_add} to give a deterministic algorithm with competitive ratio~$\mratio = \varphi$, the golden ratio, and show this is best-possible. \begin{theorem} Let $\varphi \approx 1.618$ be the golden ratio.
-Testing each job $j$ if and only if $\ub_j > \varphi$ is an algorithm with competitive ratio $\varphi$.
+\paragraph{Deterministic algorithms.} We apply Lemma~\ref{lem:makespan_add} to give a deterministic algorithm with competitive ratio~$\mratio = \varphi$, the golden ratio, and show this is best-possible. \begin{theorem} Let $\varphi \approx 1.618$ be the golden ratio.
+Testing each job $j$ if and only if $\ub_j > \varphi$ is an algorithm with competitive ratio $\varphi$ for scheduling with testing to minimize the makespan.
 This is best possible for deterministic algorithms. \end{theorem} \begin{proof} By Lemma~\ref{lem:makespan_add} we just need to consider an instance consisting of a single job.
 Let that job have upper limit~$\ub$ and processing time~$p$.
 If the algorithm does not test the job, then $\ub\le\varphi$.
 If $\ub\le 1$, the optimal schedule also executes the job untested, and the competitive ratio is~$1$.
 If $\ub>1$, the makespan of the algorithm is $\ub\le \varphi$ and the optimal makespan is at least~$1$, because the optimal makespan is minimized if the job is tested in the optimal schedule and reveals $p = 0$.
 Thus, the ratio is at most~$\varphi$.

 If the algorithm tests the job, then its makespan is $1 + p$, while the optimal makespan is $\min \{\ub, 1 + p\}$.
 In the worst case, the job has processing time $p = \ub$.
 Then the ratio is $(1 + \ub)/\ub$, which decreases when the upper limit $\ub$ increases.
 Thus, it is at most $(1 + \varphi)/\varphi=\varphi$.